inrae/GenomAsm4pg/README.md

-# Assembly workflow for pangenomics
+# asm4pg
-This workflow uses [Snakemake](https://snakemake.readthedocs.io/en/stable/) to assemble genomes using PacBio HiFi data.
-At the end, a HTML report summarizes the obtained assembly stats.
+An automatic and reproducible genome assembly workflow for pangenomic applications using PacBio HiFi data.

-Its main goal is to assemble genomes for a pangenomics approach, which means we want quick and well-assembled genomes but we do not aim for telomere-to-telomere assemblies.
-Currently, assemblies are at contig level.
+This workflow uses [Snakemake](https://snakemake.readthedocs.io/en/stable/) to quickly assemble genomes with a HTML report summarizing obtained assembly stats.

 A first script (```prejob.sh```) prepares the data until *fasta.gz* files are obtained.
 A second script (```job.sh```) runs the genome assembly and stats.